Societas Docta National, Incorporated

-Since its inception, Societas Docta, Incorporated National (which means a “Society of Doctors” in Latin) has supported the purpose of bringing together, motivating, and inspiring women to pursue and achieve the terminal degree in their chosen field of professional endeavor.
-This organization acknowledges and enhances the relationship among distinguished women, recognizes the accomplishments of women who may have been by-passed because of their gender, race or ethnicity; shares and supports research efforts and findings; and provides an international network for African American women.
+This organization acknowledges and enhances the relationship among distinguished women, recognizes the achievements of women who may have been by-passed because of their gender, race or ethnicity; shares and supports research efforts and findings; and provides an international network for African American women.

 CAPT U.S. Public Health Service

 Chief Human Resources Officer

 Clinical Consultant for Commercial Health Plans

 Professor & Kauffman Endowed Chair for Urban Teacher Education

 The goal of Societas Docta National, Incorporated is to encourage African American women to pursue advanced degrees in various disciplines, especially those fields where there is a keen shortage of advanced degree holders.We work to mentor African American women enrolled in doctoral programs, providing them with physical, emotional, and spiritual support, as well as scholarship assistance.